 - Member, House of Delegates, South Carolina Bar Association (1992-1994)

-- Serves on the Human Resources Committee and the Legislative Agenda Task Force for the South Carolina Chamber of Commerce
+- Served on the Human Resources Committee and the Legislative Agenda Task Force for the South Carolina Chamber of Commerce

-- Previously served on the Board of Directors for the South Carolina Chamber of Commerce and the Columbia Chamber of Commerce
+- Served on the Board of Directors for the South Carolina Chamber of Commerce and the Columbia Chamber of Commerce

-- Serves on the Board of Directors for Junior Achievement and the Carolina Children's Home
+- Served on the Board of Directors for Junior Achievement and the Carolina Children's Home

 - Worked closely with the Strategic Alliance for the Midlands and the South Carolina Department of Commerce